Make Me Happier: Evoking Emotions Through Image Diffusion Models: Introduction

-Drawing inspiration from these emotion-associated factors above, we propose our model, EmoEditor, for emotion-evoked image generation.
-We base EmoEditor on state-of-the-art stable diffusion models and introduce three technical novelties.
-(1) EmoEditor employs a novel dual-branch architecture in the reverse diffusion process, that integrates emotion-conditioned global context and local emotional cues from the source images, to ensure coherence with the original content while reflecting the desired emotional outcome.
-(2) During training, the network's behaviors are guided by aligning model creativity with human expectations in the neuro-symbolic space, implicitly learning the mapping from target emotions to human-annotated text instructions for image editing.
-(3) During inference, iterative emotion discrimination mechanisms are employed to autonomously select emotionally coherent images.
+Drawing inspiration from these emotion-associated factors, we propose our model, EmoEditor, for emotion-evoked image generation.
+We develop EmoEditor based on state-of-the-art stable diffusion models and introduce three technical novelties.
+(1) EmoEditor employs a novel dual-branch architecture in the reverse diffusion process that integrates emotion-conditioned global context and local emotional cues from the source images to ensure coherence with the original content while reflecting the desired emotional outcome.
+(2) During training, the network's behaviors are guided by aligning model creativity with human expectations in the neuro-symbolic space, implicitly learning the mapping from target emotions to human-annotated text instructions.
+(3) During inference, iterative emotion discrimination mechanisms are employed to select emotionally coherent images autonomously.

-Before the introduction of our EmoEditor, traditional methods, such as color transfer and style transfer \cite{pitie2007automated,gatys2015neural,weng2023affective}, were commonly employed to modify the emotional tone of images.
-These methods typically require reference emotional images or textual cues as additional inputs.
-However, they face challenges in achieving satisfactory performance in eliciting desired emotions because they struggle to understand, identify, and manipulate the local regions of source images that evoke emotional responses.
-In Figure \ref{fig:fig2_intro}, while darkening brightness or deepening hues may easily evoke fear (Example 1), simply brightening colors in an image of a forest fire is inadequate for eliciting amusement (Example 4).